enzoblain/HistDataScrapper/README.md

 # 🚀 HistDataScrapper

 HistDataScrapper is a lively and easy-to-use command-line tool to grab 1-minute candlestick data for forex pairs straight from HistData.com.
+Powered by ChromeDriver automation and written in Rust, it leverages the language’s strong concurrency model to efficiently handle multiple downloads in parallel. 🦀⚡

-Powered by ChromeDriver automation, it offers an interactive terminal interface that makes selecting pairs, dates, and formats a breeze. 🎯📈
+Thanks to Rust’s safety and performance, HistDataScrapper provides a fast and reliable experience.
+The interactive terminal interface makes selecting currency pairs, dates, and file formats a breeze. 🎯📈

 ## ⚙️ Prerequisites